IsanaVekslerLublinsky/OffRisk/README.md

 6. Navigate to the location where you downloaded the `docker-compose.yml` file using the `cd` command, e.g., `cd <path_to_docker-compose.yml_folder>`.

-7. In the terminal, enter the following command: `docker-compose up –no-build`.</br>
+7. In the terminal, enter the following command: `docker-compose up`.</br>
 This command will start the download and setup of the Off-Risk server and UI Docker containers on your computer.

 By following these steps, you'll have Off-Risk installed and ready to use on your machine.